-“A man who lived on Long Island was able one day to satisfy an ambition by purchasing for himself a very fine barometer.
+“A man who lived on Long Island was able one day to satisfy a lifelong ambition by purchasing for himself a very fine barometer.
 When the instrument arrived at his home, he was extremely disappointed to find that the indicating needle appeared to be stuck, pointing to the sector marked ‘HURRICANE.’
 After shaking the barometer very vigorously several times, its new owner sat down and wrote a scorching letter to the store from which he had purchased the instrument.

 Perhaps this is why a relationship with God is so satisfying.
 We can trust God.
 He created us and therefore cares for us (Genesis 1).
 He cannot lie, so He will always tell us the truth in His Word (Titus 1:2; 2 Timothy 3:16-17).
-He is all knowing and will make the right decisions for our lives (1 John 3:19-20).
+He is all-knowing and will make the right decisions for our lives (1 John 3:19-20).
 God is perfect and blameless (Matthew 5:48; Psalm 18:30).

 What a pure and reassuring relationship we can have with our Creator.
 This is why we should always seek to “Trust in the LORD with all your heart and do not lean on your own understanding.
 In all your ways acknowledge Him, and He will make your paths straight” (Proverbs 3:5-6).